UniversalAptronym/Locus-Server/Instructions/Cloudflared_Nginx_Setup_(Web_Connection).md

-As a gentle introduction to CasaOS, you are going to set up an advertisement / tracker blocker, called Pi-hole, which will block many ads you might otherwise see while browsing the internet.
+As a gentle introduction to CasaOS, you might want to set up an advertisement / tracker blocker, called Pi-hole, which will block many ads you might otherwise see while browsing the internet.
 [Click here to install Pi-hole](../Instructions/Pi-hole_Installation.md).

 If you want to skip that, you can go straight to installing a [secure communications system and home cloud server using Nextcloud](../Instructions/Nextcloud_Setup_Local.md).